MarquezProject/marquez/examples/airflow/README.md

 ### DAG `sum.py`:

-In the `dags/` folder, create a file named `sum.py` and copy in the following code:
+Under `dags/`, create a file named `sum.py` and copy in the following code:

 ```python
 from marquez_airflow import DAG